-Wires, just like fibres, can be woven.
-This is done by interweaving the warp wires (wires running lengthwise) and the weft wires (running crosswise).
-Usually, the wires are thereby slightly bent around one another in order to produce a relatively stable connection.
-The most widely used wire mesh is the square mesh version employing the so-called linen weave.
-Each warp wire is attached to a weft wire and vice-versa.
+Like textile fibers, wires can be processed into fabrics.
+This is done by weaving warp wires (wires running in the longitudinal direction) with weft wires in the transverse direction.
+As a rule, the wires are cranked, i.e. slightly bent "around each other" so that a relatively firm connection is obtained.
+The most widely used wire cloth is the square mesh in the so-called canvas weave: a warp wire is bound by a weft wire and vice versa.

 Wire cloth is referred to according to the mesh size w and the wire thickness d.
 In the designation of the mesh size (Mw), the mesh size is given in the first place and the wire thickness in the second place.
 The fabric Mw 1.6/0.3 has a mesh size of 1.6 mm and is made of a 0.3 mm thick wire.
 The thickness of the fabric is normally about twice the thickness of the wire.

 The so-called sieve area F0, which indicates the percentage of mesh openings in the total fabric area, is of interest not only for technical applications:

 F0 = (w2 x 100) / (w + d)2